charlesrono/charlesrono/README.md

 - ✨ Regarding E-commerce I am an E-commerce Consultant consulting and offering services regarding Amazon,shopify and E-commerce Marketing overall.
 - ✨ Regarding Digital Marketing I am a  digital marketing specialist currently running two blogs an E-commerce and a Finance blog, keyword researching, copywriting ,running ads,optimizing SEO and Backlinks.
 - ✨ Regarding Software development , Machine learning and data analytics, check out my Github projects portfolio.
-- ✨ Regarding  graphic design, Visit my website.
+- ✨ Regarding  graphic design,I design logos and E-commerce product mockups.
+Visit my website to learn more about this skill.
 - 🌱 I’m have learnt all of the above languages and currently mastering some on the list.
 - 💞️ I’m looking to collaborate on any projects regarding the above programming languages or any fields mentioned above.
 - ✨ Reach out to me via  X, Fiverr, Upwork or my website.